Stakeholders, Sustainable Development Policies and the Coal Mining Industry

 14. Conclusions and directions for further research on SD in extractive industries

-Radosław Wolniak is Associate Professor in management sciences in the Faculty of Organization and Management at Silesian University of Technology, Poland.
+Radoslaw Wolniak is Full Professor in Management Sciences in the Faculty of Organization and Management at Silesian University of Technology, Poland.

-Tatyana V. Ponomarenko is Associate Professor in the Department of the Organization and Management at Petersburg Mining University, Russia.
+Tatyana V. Ponomarenko is Full Professor in the Department of Economics, Organization and Management at Saint-Petersburg Mining University, Russia.